qedalab/vcd_assert/docs/vcd/standard_compliance.md

    not allow.
  * Whether or not more than one root scope is allowed.
 Implementation chose to not allow.
+ * Multiple references are allowed to point to the same identifier code, but the references doesn't necesarily have the same variable type.
+Things like `reg` and `wire` can have the same identifier code, but `real` and `wire` make things difficult since `real`'s are specified with `real_value_change` and `wire`'s aren't.
+The standard doesn't appear to offer any guidance in this case.
+Implementation chose to allow everything to alias eachother except `real`'s.
+References sharing the same identifier code always has to have the same type.

 These are not strictly disallowed by VCD, but adding those restriction seem sensible to us.